 Why is it important to ask: You need to know that candidates will hold colleagues accountable for upholding COVID-19 safety measures.

 What to look for: Candidates should say that they would lead by example by properly wearing PPE, and wouldn’t be afraid to confront coworkers who didn’t.
 Candidates should also get a manager involved if the coworker consistently failed to take safety measures seriously.

-Making good hiring decisions is more critical now, in the age of COVID-19, than ever.
-The right staff will obey strict safety measures and hold their teammates accountable, all while creating the best possible experience for guests.
+Making good hiring decisions is more critical with the ever-changing labor shortage.
+The right staff will hold their teammates accountable, all while creating the best possible experience for guests.
 The wrong team members will decrease guest confidence and sales.

 Strategic questions will reveal your candidates’ values and help you determine whether they’ll be good fits for your restaurant family.
 Learn how 7shifts hiring software and tools can help you find the right candidates and keep your team healthy.